(Last Updated on September 2023)

 OVERVIEW OF THE GRADUATE SCHOOL APPLICATION PROCESS

-If you need a quick overview of the graduate school application process, we recommend checking out this webinar: “UndocuGrads Virtual Workshop” where 13 formerly/currently undocumented graduate students discussed:
+If you need a brief overview of the graduate school application process, we recommend checking out this webinar: “UndocuGrads Virtual Workshop” where 13 formerly/currently undocumented graduate students discussed:

 - Reasons why you might consider applying to graduate school